TopoToolbox/pytopotoolbox/docs/index.rst

 Contributing
 ------------

-If you would like to contribute to pytopotoolbox, refer to the :doc:`CONTRIBUTING`.
+If you would like to contribute to pytopotoolbox, refer to the :doc:`CONTRIBUTING` page.
+To get a better understanding of how we wrap functions for use in python, the :doc:`wrapping` page will help.

 .. toctree::
    :maxdepth: 1